-On 5 August 2019, capital was reduced through the redemption of 16,567,195 treasury shares with a par value of 1 euro each, representing approximately 1.65% of the Company's share capital at the time of adoption of the relevant resolution (see paragraph on treasury shares in this Note).
+On 5 August 2019, capital was reduced through the redemption of 16,567,195 treasury shares with a par value of 1 euro each, representing approximately 1.65% of the Company's share capital at the time of adoption of the relevant resolution (see paragraph on treasury shares in Note 11).
 Following the capital reduction share capital stood at Euros 984 million, made up 984,122,146 shares with a par value of 1 euro each.

 The Company's Board of Directors, which for these purposes may be substituted by the Executive Committee, for a maximum term of five years as from 20 April 2017, is empowered to increase share capital by Euros 500,344,670 through one or more cash payments at the time and in the amount that it deems fit, issuing ordinary, privileged or redeemable shares with or without voting rights, with or without a share premium, without requiring any further authorisation from the shareholders, with the possibility of agreeing, as appropriate, the full or partial exclusion of preferential subscription rights up to a limit of 20% of share capital at the date of this authorisation, and to alter the By-laws as required due to the capital increase or increases performed by virtue of said authorisation, with provision for an incomplete subscription, in accordance with the provisions of Article 297.1.b) of the Spanish Companies Act.

-The Spanish Capital Companies Act specifically allows the use of the "Share premium" balance to increase capital and imposes no specific restrictions on its use.
+The Spanish Companies Act specifically allows the use of the Share premium balance to increase capital and imposes no specific restrictions on its use.

-The most representative holdings in the share capital of Naturgy Energy Group at 31 December 2019 and 31 December 2018, in accordance with the public information available or the information released by the Company itself, are as follows:
+The most relevant holdings in the Company's share capital at 31 December 2019 and 2018, in accordance with the public information available or the communication issued by the Company itself, are as follows:

-Interest in share capital % 2019 (5) 2018 (4) - Fundación Bancaria Caixa d'Estalvis i Pensions de Barcelona, "la Caixa" (1) 24.4 25.6 - Global Infrastructure Partners III (2) 20.3 20.0 - CVC Capital Partners SICAV-FIS, S.A.
+% interest in share capital 2019 (5) 2018 (4) - Fundación Bancaria Caixa d'Estalvis i Pensions de Barcelona, "la Caixa" (1) 24.4 25.6 - Global Infrastructure Partners III (2) 20.3 20.0 - CVC Capital Partners SICAV-FIS, S.A.
 (3) 20.4 20.1 - Sonatrach 4.1 3.9

-- (1) In 2019, participation through Criteria Caixa S.A.U.
-In 2018, 20.4% of participation through Criteria Caixa S.A.U. and 5.2% indirect participation (5.0% through Energía Boreal 2018, S.A. and 0.2% of others). - (2) Global Infrastructure Partners III, whose investment manager is Global Infrastructure Management LLC, holds its interest indirectly through GIP III Canary 1, S.à.r.l. - (3) Through Rioja Acquisition S.à.r.l.
-The Company Rioja Acquisition S.à.r.l. was absorbed by Rioja Bidco Shareholdings, S.L.U. in 2019. - (4) On 22 February 2018 Repsol, S.A. concluded an agreement with Rioja Bidco Shareholdings, S.L.U., a company controlled by funds advised by CVC, for the sale of 20.072% of the capital of Naturgy Energy Group, S.A.
-On 18 May 2018 the transaction was completed and Repsol, S.A. ceased to be the owner of said company. - (5) Capital Research and Management Company is not included, which on 31 December 2019 owns 3.0% of the share capital since it is considered floating capital and the 3% limit is exceeded or reduced occasionally.
+(1) In 2019, direct holding through Criteria Caixa, S.A.U.
+In 2018, 20.4% direct holding through Criteria Caixa S.A.U. and 5.2% indirect holding (5.0% through Energía Boreal 2018, S.A. and 0.2% through others).

+(2) Global Infrastructure Partners III, whose investment manager is Global Infrastructure Management LLC, holds its interest indirectly through GIP III Canary 1, S.à.r.I.

+(3) Through Rioja Acquisition S.à.r.I.
+The company Rioja Acquisition S.à.r.I. was absorbed by Rioja Bidco Shareholdings, S.L.U. in 2019.

+(4) On 22 February 2018 Repsol, S.A. concluded an agreement with Rioja Bidco Shareholdings, S.L.U., a company controlled by funds advised by CVC, for the sale of 20.072% of the capital of the society.
+On 18 May 2018 the transaction was completed and Repsol, S.A. ceased to be the owner of said company.

+(5) Capital Research and Management Company is not included, which on 31 December 2019 owns 3.0% of the share capital since it is considered floating capital and the 3% limit is exceeded or reduced occasionally.

-All Naturgy shares are traded on the four official Spanish Stock Exchanges and the continuous market, and form part of Spain's Ibex 35 stock index.
+All the Company's shares are traded on the four official Spanish Stock Exchanges and the "Mercado continuo" and form part of Spain's Ibex 35 stock index.

-Naturgy's share price at the end of 2019 is Euros 22.40 (Euros 22.26 at 31 December 2018).
+The Company's share price at 31 December 2019 was Euros 22.40 (Euros 22.26 at 31 December 2018).